JorgePe/ir-spybotics/README.md

 LEGO MINDSTORMS Spybotics had an infrared remote control.
 This protocol, based on a 76 kHz carrier, was also used on Bionicle Technic Manas, RC Nitro Flash, DUPLO RC Dozer and RC Train.
 It had a short lifespan and was replaced by LEGO Power Functions IR protocol, based on a 38 kHz carrier, still in use.

+The name of this project is misleading bt when I started I was really only interested on controlling the Spybotics.
+After a while I found out that not just Spybotics but all LEGO IR devices and eve more.

 ## Python scripts

 'ir_generate.py' generates the signals to control this devices with Arduino using IRLib2 library, like their example sketch 'rawSend'.